arthurbrenno/intellibricks/README.md

 ```

-IntelliBricks streamlines the process by directly accepting the prompt and the desired output structure (`response_format`).
+IntelliBricks streamlines the process by directly accepting the prompt and the desired output structure (`response_model`).
 It handles the complexities of parsing and error handling internally.
 Furthermore, IntelliBricks provides a richer set of parameters like `fallback_models`, `max_retries`, `cache_config`, and `trace_params` for enhanced control, resilience, and monitoring, which are absent in the LangChain and LlamaIndex examples above.